char0n/i18next-test/README.md

 ## Extracting

-Both parser and scanner does similar job in extracting the translations.
-Both cannot detect the namespace of the Trans component passed as as `ns` prop.
-Scanner is adding plural forms, parser is not.
-Parse documentation is saying that is supports plural forms but couldn't find a way make it work.
+I recommend using scanner for extracting the strings from codebase.
+It support generating plural form for different languages automtically.

-Issue to scanner has been reported: https://github.com/i18next/i18next-scanner/issues/137 (this is already implemented and resolved)
+There are couple of issues with scanner.
+One has been reported: https://github.com/i18next/i18next-scanner/issues/137 (this is already implemented and resolved)
-Additional issue with auto-generating keys is report here: https://github.com/i18next/i18next-scanner/issues/125#issuecomment-473919033
+Additional issue with auto-generating keys is reported here: https://github.com/i18next/i18next-scanner/issues/125#issuecomment-473919033

-I recommend using `i18nKey` when using `Trans` component.

-Repeating scanning overrides the modified values in extracted translations, we must use `dev` language for scanning/parsing.

-## Translation

-Tool for finding plural forms for specific language. https://jsfiddle.net/jamuhl/3sL01fn0/#tabs=result
+We modified the scanner alghorytm to support intelligent merging, only new keys is added to translation files old keys are preserved and not deleted.

+I would avoid creating surrogate translations keys and let extractor autogenerate key for us from the extracted text.
+The scanner is already configured in this way and demonstration `IntlComponent` demonstrates this.

 ## Formatting

 Formatting is very primitive and doesn't contain any default formatters implementation.
-We can use either Intl or numerals.js (Intl prefered) for locale aware formatting. moment.js for formatting dates.
-We'll have to come up with open/closed systems of formatters because the i18next implementation is just wrong.
+I strongly suggest to use native Intl for numbers and dates.
+I've provided implementation of the number formatting function as well as React component for it.
+I strongly discourage to use formatting functionality of i18next that is embeded inside the interpolation strings, but rather format numbers and dates before they are interpolated to translation.